If you can’t find an answer to your question, please contact us.

 People's Memorial Association is a 501(c)(3) non-profit membership organization that was founded in 1939 to provide consumer education and advocacy.
 All gifts to People's Memorial Association are fully tax deductible.

-The Co-op Funeral Home of People's Memorial was created in June 2007 and is a licensed funeral home on Capitol Hill in Seattle.
+The Co-op Funeral Home of People's Memorial was created in June 2007 and is a licensed funeral home on Queen Anne in Seattle.
 The Funeral Home is incorporated as a cooperative and is owned by the members of the Association.
 Non-members can always use The Co-op Funeral Home.
 People's Memorial Association has negotiated contracts with over 20 funeral homes throughout Washington to provide low-cost burial and cremation options for members.

 Do I need to register at a funeral home?